 Doku wo kurawaba sara made

-- Literally: If you eat poison, eat the dish;
+- Literally: If you eat poison, eat the plate;

-- Note: It doesn't mean you should literally eat the plate, just lick it. 食らわ it is a strong and violent expression to feed on;
+- Note: It does not mean you should literally eat the plate, just lick it. 食らわ is a strong and violent expression for feeding;

-- Meaning: It means that if you are going to do something dangerous, take a risk, do it completely;
+- Meaning: It means that if you are going to do something dangerous, take the risk completely;

 見ぬが花